375-351-Great Vocals

 Writer/Composer: Tony Hatch / Jackie Trent (1964)

-Joining music’s British invasion were the opening lines of this song, “When you’re alone and life is making you lonely / you can always go - Downtown / When you’ve got worries all the noise and the hurry / you can always go - Downtown.”
-Petula Clark made on mark on history with this number 1 British treasure; she became the most popular female vocalist of the 1960s, only outsold by the Supremes, and Brenda Lee.
-A Pop / Soul / singer/songwriter / actress, she dominated the 60s in the most difficult time, as men dominated the music charts.
+Joining music’s ‘British invasion’ were the opening lines of this song, “When you’re alone and life is making you lonely / you can always go - Downtown / When you’ve got worries all the noise and the hurry / you can always go - Downtown.”
+Petula Clark made her mark on music history with this #1 British treasure; she soon became the most popular female vocalist of the 1960s, only outsold by the Supremes, and Brenda Lee.
+A Pop / Soul / singer / songwriter / actress, she dominated the 1960s during the most difficult time, as men and Rock Bands totally dominated the music charts.
 This upbeat song was a wonder with her unique, sweet, show-stopping delivery…Absolutely Marvelous!

 369. THIS MASQUERADE (1976)